Poison is a life-affirming tour de force that asks the question – is there life after grief?

 This production contains adult themes insofar as it deals with the topics of loss and grief.
 There is minimal swearing and no sexual references.

 Due to artist availability there are limited blocks of availability for touring: ideally April – June 2019/2020 and September – November 2019/2020 are the best periods.

 Metro Arts is a unique and robust multidisciplinary organisation dedicated to professional independent artists and their work.
-Its practice is underpinned by comprehensive venue infrastructure – operations are housed across Metro Arts’ dynamic arts spaces at two locations, Brisbane city and Norman Park.
+Its practice is underpinned by comprehensive venue infrastructure – operations are housed across Metro Arts’ dynamic arts spaces at three locations, Brisbane city, Teneriffe and Norman Park.